ibm-cloud-security/appid-clientsdk-js/README.md

 ```

 ## Getting Started
-A simple sample application can be found in the `sample` folder in this repo.
+A sample application can be found in the `sample` folder in this repo.

 You will need an [IBM Cloud App ID](https://www.ibm.com/cloud/app-id) instance with a `singlepageapp` application created.
+Apps using Angular, React, or other frontend frameworks will require a specific type of credentials to use with IBM Cloud App ID.
+Visit [the docs](https://cloud.ibm.com/docs/services/appid?topic=appid-single-page#create-spa-credentials) to learn more about creating application credentials.

 Use the `clientId` and `discoveryEndpoint` from the application credentials to initialize the `AppID` instance.
 ```javascript
 const appID = new AppID();